-Your butcher can grind the goat shoulder for this luscious ragù, which was adapted from a recipe by chef Thomas McNaughton of San Francisco's Flour + Water restaurant.
+Your butcher can grind the goat shoulder for this luscious ragu, which was adapted from a recipe by chef Thomas McNaughton of San Francisco’s Flour + Water restaurant.
 Cappellacci, which means “little hats,” are conical pasta; you can substitute any top-quality fresh spinach pasta if necessary.
 If you don’t have goat available, lamb is a fine substitute.
 This recipe first appeared in the 2012 SAVEUR 100, with the article Goat.

 FOR THE PASTA:

 - 14 egg yolks

 - 2 cups flour, plus more for dusting